fivefifteen/hashjump/readme.md

 * Tiny (Around ~8kb minified)
 * Zero dependencies
 * Supports horizontal as well as vertical scrolling
-* Supports easing functions for scrolling animations (even custom ones so things like [d3-ease] are supported!)
+* Supports easing functions for scrolling animations (even custom ones so things like [d3-ease] are supported)
 * Supports custom functions for when anchor links are clicked or the page was visited with an anchor link
 * Scroll the window to bring your element to the center of the viewport (or any other position in the viewport)